Material for Current Graduate Students

 Year 3

-• GPAS Planner for the Graduate School - Schedule a time with the GPC to audit your degree progress and submit the form to the Graduate School for review by May 15th.
+- GPAS Planner for the Graduate School - Schedule a time with the GPC to audit your degree progress and submit your GPAS Planner to the Graduate School for review by May 15th.
 See page 13 of the Grad Guide for details.

-• If you would like to complete a master's degree on the way to the PhD, submit the GPAS form Add a Master's Degree to Doctoral Program (GPAS) (linked under the Degree and Graduation tab) - See pages 14 and 18-19 of the Grad Guide for details.
+- If you would like to complete a master's degree on the way to the PhD, submit the GPAS form Add a Master's Degree to Doctoral Program (GPAS) (linked under the Degree and Graduation tab) to the GPC - See pages 14 and 18-19 of the Grad Guide for details.

 Year 4

-• Preliminary Written Exam approval - Your committee must have completed their review of your written preliminary exam by September 15th.
+- Preliminary Written Exam approval - Your committee must have completed their review of your written preliminary exam by September 15th.
 Be sure to create a timeline with them that gives them sufficient time for review.
-The GPC will solicit your committee members' decisions directly and inform you of the outcome.
+Inform the GPC of the date you set with your committee for them to have completed their review and the GPC will solicit your committee members' decisions directly and inform you of the outcome.
 See pages 14-16 of the Grad Guide for details.

-• Preliminary Oral Exam approval - Schedule your preliminary oral exam with the Graduate School upon approval of the Written Preliminary Exam and once all committee members have agreed to the date and time, but no later than October 1st.
+- Preliminary Oral Exam approval - Schedule your preliminary oral exam with Holly upon approval of the Written Preliminary Exam and once all committee members have agreed to the date and time, but no later than October 1st.
+Reach out to the GPC if you have not received an email from GSSP with the Preliminary Oral Exam Report for Doctoral Students form initiation link by one week before your oral prelim.
+At least one day before your exam, initiate that Preliminary Oral Exam Report for Doctoral Students form, which will send your committee chair the form they will submit with your results.
+If you are completing an MA on your way to the PhD, initiate the Final Exam Form for Graduate Students (linked in step 5) as well.
 Conduct your Preliminary Oral Exam by October 15th.
-Your committee chair will submit the outcome upon completion.
+Your committee chair will submit the outcome upon completion through the Preliminary Oral Exam Report.
+If you are completing the MA, they will also submit the Final Exam Report.
 See pages 16-18 of the Grad Guide for details.

 Dissertation Defense